Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: It o-Wentzell-Lions chain rule with a full flow of measures

-We generate the processes $((Y_t^l)_{t \in [0,T]})_{l = 1,\dots,N}$ - the independent twin processes of $(Y_t)_{t \in [0,T]}$.
+We generate the processes $\big((Y_t^l)_{t \in [0,T]}\big)_{l = 1,\dots,N}$ - the independent twin processes of $(Y_t)_{t \in [0,T]}$.
 We underline that processes $\big(Y^l_t,b^l_t,\sigma^l_t \big)_{t \in [0,T]},~ l = 1, \dots N$ are i.i.d. $\bP$-a.s. and the random variables $Y_0^l$ are i.i.d $\bP$-a.s. as well.

-The technique is as follows: we mollify the empirical projection $u_t^N$ and obtain $u_t^{N,n}$, this way we can take second-order derivatives and afterwards apply the "propagation of chaos" argument to approximate $u_t$ by $u_t^N$, namely $\forall t \in [0,T]$ one have $\bP$-a.s.
+The technique is as follows: we mollify the empirical projection $u_t^N$ and obtain $u_t^{N,n}$, this way we can take second-order derivatives and afterwards apply the ``propagation of chaos'' argument to approximate $u_t$ by $u_t^N$, namely for any $ t \in [0,T]$ one have $\bP$-a.s.

-since the convergence in Wasserstein metric only depends on the moments of the distribution.
-Observe that $(\varepsilon_k)_{k \geq 1}$ is a sequence of random variables $\bP$-a.s.converging to $0$, as $k \to \infty$, this is seen via a propagation of chaos argument, continuity of $u$ and dominated convergence theorem.
+where $(\varepsilon_k)_{k \geq 1}$ is a sequence of random variables $\bP$-a.s. converging to $0$, as $k \to \infty$ uniformly in time, this is seen via a propagation of chaos argument, continuity of $u$, dominated convergence theorem and the fact that convergence in Wasserstein metric only depends on the moments of the distribution.

 By the $\bP$-a.s.~boundedness of $u$ one can get for any $p \geq 1$

 where $(\varepsilon^{(p)}_k)_{k \in \bN}$ is a sequence converging $\bP$-a.s. to $0$.